uvarc/rc-learning/content/notes/slurm-from-cli/section3.md

 Always remember that you submit your **job script** and not your executable or interpreter script.

-**Exercise 3**

-Move or copy the hello.slurm and hello.py scripts into a new folder in your home directory.
-Submit the job.

 ## Monitoring a Job

 Once submitted, we can monitor our jobs.